 I’ve published six successful books and in the years it took to write each one I’ve heard every range of opinion on what makes a good book title and how important it is or isn’t.
-In a list of 10 points here is a summation of what I’ve learned, and it applies to fiction and non-fiction books.
-It probably even applies to movies and other named creative works.
+Here’s what I’ve learned, and it applies to fiction, non-fiction and even other kinds of creative works.

 #1: Advice is cheap, decisions are hard

 Everyone is very happy to tell you how to pick a title, and in particular, that you are doing it wrong.

 A special joy comes from people telling you that your title ideas stink, yet who can’t offer a single better alternative.
 “Gee, thanks” you’ll say, to which they will offer “Hey, you’re the writer.”
 Both complaints are valid of course, but neither solves the problem.

 There is plenty of good advice, but it’s rarely based on good data.
 Even a skim of the history of popular books or the current top 100 shows dozens of violations of any expert’s advice.
 Worse, often good sounding advice contradicts other good sounding advice.
 For example:

 - Martin at the NYTimes suggests Noun + number of Noun or Somebody’s something